hongjes1/UGChordstoFlats/README.md

 # UGChordstoFlats
 As written, changes basic chord chart sharp chords to flats.
 Most useful in the context of transposition.

-Works on EVO chord engine only
+toFlats works on EVO chord engine only toFlatsnew works on to-be-updated site